Calcium homeostasis refers to the regulation of the concentration of calcium ions in the extracellular fluid.

 It carries out following functions

-- Stimulates the osteoclasts and causes bone resorption, leading to rise in serum calcium and phosphorus.
+- Stimulates the osteoclasts and causes bone resorption, leading to rise in the serum calcium and phosphorus.

-- Stimulates the 1-alpha hydroxylase enzyme and to cause increase in 1,25 dihydroxyvitamin D production.
+- Stimulates the 1-alpha-hydroxylase enzyme and to cause an increase in 1,25 dihydroxyvitamin D production.

 - Increases the reabsorption of calcium in the distal renal tubules, decreasing calcium secretion